 We strongly request that any clients or beneficiaries who are suffering from symptoms of Covid-19, such as a high temperature, persistent cough or lack of taste/smell do NOT come to the workshop or any events we are hosting or supporting.
 We strongly request that any clients or beneficiaries who have contracted Covid-19 and may have put our volunteers or other community members at risk, contact us at the earliest available opportunity so we may inform and alert anyone who may have subsequently come into contact with the virus.
 We do not live in 1984, so will not be policing disclosure with Orwellian surveillance technologies.
-What will see us through this pandemic is trust, respect, mutual support, accountability and responsibility.
-We are confident that the nature of clients and beneficiaries we engage with means we will be informed of risk, and with all the preventative measures we are undertaking, we believe we’re creating a safe environment within which to continue delivery of our services and offerings.
+What will see us through this pandemic and some of the challenges faced post-pandemic is trust, respect, mutual support, accountability and responsibility.
+We are confident that the nature of clients and beneficiaries we engage with means we will be informed of risk, and with all the preventative measures we are undertaking, we believe we’re creating a safe environment within which to continue delivery of our services and offerings to our community.

 PRIVACY AND GDPR

 On 25 May 2018 the new General Data Protection Regulations (GDPR) came into force.
 Under the terms of these regulations we are required to inform you about your personal data that we hold and how and by whom it can be accessed.

 Permission to store and process your data

 As someone who is a client or beneficiary or interested in the work of Pro Bike Service C.I.C, we need to record personal data, some of which is held digitally and some as hard copy – for example Service Form data – to be able to assist you with our work, also to keep you updated with news and events.

 We need your permission to store and process your data for this purpose.